bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Animal Butchering

 **Description**:

-Adds a system for butchering animals and looting their carcasses.

-**Features**:

-- Animal carcasses drop meat, hides, etc.
-- Integration with cooking or crafting.
+When certain animals are killed, their carcasses can be butchered for meat, hides, or other resources.

 ---

 ### Keycards

 **Description**:

-Implements a keycard system for opening doors.

-**Features**:

-- Keycard items with level or clearance.
-- Customizable door access logic.
+Grants item-based door access using keycards of varying clearance levels.

 ---

 ### Clearance Levels

 **Description**:

-Adds clearance levels to certain doors.

-**Features**:

-- Multi-tier access control.
-- Tied to factions, ranks, or keycards.
+Restricts doors and areas based on multi-tier security clearances, often tied to factions or ranks.

 **Video**: